fedeloterstein/linkme-hackathon/README.md

 With Linkme, influencers, artists, brands, or entrepreneurs can create a unique NFT-profile with a unique link to show his entire history on Web3, giving them the ability to showcase their work and achievements in an authentic, reliable and transparent way, with a seamless donation and tipping system that enables users to monetize their content and receive support from his fans.

+## ⚙️ How it's made

+With a user-friendly interface and sleek design, LinkMe makes it easy for anyone to build their online presence in the Web3 space, we use:

+-Polygon: For faster transaction processing times and lower fees, making it easier and more affordable for users to create and manage their NFT profiles and monetize with tipping system.

+-Push Protocol:  real-time notifications for tips and donations, updates for new fans or supporters, improving the user experience and engagement with the platform.

+-App on Android using the Dapp Store Kit with beautiful UX and UI interactions.

 ## 🏗 Get Started
 ### Clone the project
 ```bash